Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Literature Review

 \subsection{Online Tools for Deliberative Democracy}

 Digital tools have emerged as critical innovations in deliberative democracy, enabling scalable citizen participation in decision-making~\cite{klein_towards_2017,davies_online_2020,mikhaylovskaya_enhancing_2024}.
-These tools integrate deliberation with digital methods for visualising, moderating, and summarising discussions.
-A prominent example is Polis~\cite{small2021}, an open-source platform where participants collect and rate statements on given topics.
-The tool visualises the high-dimensional opinion space and computes consensus statements to foster common ground in the deliberation.
-Being applied to many larger participatory processes such as vTaiwan and the German \enquote{Aufstehen} [\enquote{Stand up}] movement, Polis demonstrates how digital tools can scale deliberation beyond traditional in-person settings.
-Another successful example of such an online tool is the Stanford Deliberation Platform~\cite{fishkin_deliberative_2019}, where automatic moderation ensures fair deliberation of small groups in video calls.
-This platform has also been used in the \enquote{America in One Room} deliberation.
-To summarise discussions, tools like Wikum~\cite{zhang_wikum_2017} and Kialo~\cite{chaudoin_revolutionizing_2017} have been developed.
-These tools offer thread-like discussions with features such as nested argumentation and can be used to challenge reasoning in deliberation.
-Decision-making platforms such as Decidim~\cite{aragon_deliberative_2017} facilitate participatory processes for cities, while initiatives like Decide Madrid and vTaiwan exemplify algorithmic empowerment, decentralising power and fostering pluralistic policymaking~\cite{tseng2022}.
-This emphasises the possible role of algorithms in enhancing democratic transparency and inclusivity. \citet{umbelino2021} introduce ProtoTeams, a gamified approach to forming diverse groups for real-time collaborative discussions, illustrating how team composition and dynamics influence decision-making outcomes.
-However, scaling deliberation introduces challenges, as many platforms prioritise technical solutions, often overlooking factors like cultural and linguistic diversity, social inequalities, and inclusion across genders and abilities~\cite{shortall_reason_2022}.
-Addressing these aspects is also essential to ensure digital tools support a broader and more diverse range of participants.
+A prominent example is Polis~\cite{small2021}, an open-source platform where participants rate statements on given topics.
+The tool visualises opinion spaces and computes consensus statements to foster common ground in deliberation.
+Used in initiatives like vTaiwan and the German \enquote{Aufstehen} movement, Polis demonstrates how digital tools can scale deliberation beyond traditional settings.
+Similarly, the Stanford Deliberation Platform~\cite{fishkin_deliberative_2019} uses automatic moderation for fair small-group video deliberations, as seen in the \enquote{America in One Room} project.
+For discussion summarisation, tools like Wikum~\cite{zhang_wikum_2017} and Kialo~\cite{chaudoin_revolutionizing_2017} offer nested argumentation features.
+Decision-making platforms such as Decidim~\cite{aragon_deliberative_2017} facilitate city-level participation, while Decide Madrid and vTaiwan exemplify algorithmic empowerment for pluralistic policymaking~\cite{tseng2022}. \citet{umbelino2021}'s ProtoTeams demonstrates how team composition influences decision-making outcomes through gamified group formation.
+However, scaling deliberation presents challenges, as many platforms prioritise technical solutions while overlooking cultural and linguistic diversity, social inequalities, and inclusion across different demographics~\cite{shortall_reason_2022}.
+Addressing these aspects is essential for supporting a broader range of participants.